 SPAR has only been possible thanks to goodhearted people who have either donated money or other resources, helped in various ways over time and along the road or served as “connectors” and door openers.

-Since this project is a co-project with the Transnational Foundation for Peace & Future Research, TFF, we’d like here to also thank the donors and Friends of TFF.
+Since this project is a co-project with the Transnational Foundation for Peace & Future Research, TFF, I’d like here to also thank the donors and Friends of TFF.

 Other types of contributions

 – for having introduced me, as the first, to China by leading the 1983 Danish friendship delegation and for having shared so many and important contacts and letting me publish an article in the Association’s news magazine.

 Ms Laila Liu, Danish Chinese Tourism & Cultural Exchange Association, Copenhagen:

 – for having introduced me to the Guizhou province and its immense natural beauty, for connecting me with many people and using me as an adviser, for suggesting that I visit Xian – and much more.

 – for having arranged my visit to the China Art Academy in Hangzhou and for translating a short summary of the SPAR project and myself to Chinese.
 And for supporting the project financially.

 Mr Thore Vestby, Oslo, The ICHI Fund, Beijing/Oslo:

 – for opening my eyes to many aspects of Chinese society and development and for his enthusiasm; Thore is a TFF Board member and frequent China traveller and experienced in things Chinese.
 He also carried various artefacts, I had ordered online in China with him back to Scandinavia.